Pomeroy Cannon

 Pomeroy "Doc" Cannon (born Harry Roy Cannon) was an American actor who worked in Hollywood during the silent era.
 He was known for playing villains and tough guys.

 Biography

-Pomeroy was born in New Albany, Indiana, to Greenbury Cannon and Mary Austin.
-He worked as a doctor before becoming an actor in Los Angeles, and was thus nicknamed Doc.
+Pomeroy was born in New Albany, Indiana, to Greenbury Cannon Pomeroy and Mary Austin Pomeroy.
+He worked as a doctor before becoming an actor in Los Angeles and was thus nicknamed Doc.